Ski Lift Accidents Attorneys in Denver

 When you bought your ski pass or ski lift ticket, you probably signed a waiver stating that you would not sue the ski area or ski resort if you got injured.
 While the Colorado courts will enforce these waivers under some circumstances, there are also various legal arguments for having these mandatory waivers deemed invalid.
 Our personal injury attorneys in Denver are experienced in arguing against the enforcement of these waivers (also commonly referred to as a “release of liability”), and we have had success overcoming the various other unique challenges involved in ski lift accident cases.

 If you have questions, we encourage you to contact us for a free, no-obligation consultation.
 It costs you nothing to learn about your rights after a ski lift accident, and we do not charge any fees or costs unless we secure a settlement or win a verdict at trial.

 Contact Us for a Free Consultation

-To find out if you are entitled to compensation for your ski lift accident, please contact our Denver personal injury law firm today.
-You can call us 24/7 at (303) 333-8000 or tell us about your accident online, and we will arrange for you to speak with an attorney as soon as possible.
+To find out if you are entitled to compensation for your ski lift accident, please contact our Denver law firm today.
+You can call us 24/7 at 303-333-8000 or tell us about your accident online, and we will arrange for you to speak with a ski lift accident attorney as soon as possible.